|Monday||1:00 – 4:00 PM|

-There is no charge for admission, but freewill donations are accepted.
+There is no charge for admission, but freewill donations are accepted and very much appreciated.

 Pleasant Ridge Exhibit

-The Cunningham Museum preserves the history of Pleasant Ridge, a former African American community located west of Lancaster in Beetown Township.
+The Grant County History Museum, opened in late fall 2019, offers all new exhibits and interpretive panels about regional history.
+The Museum preserves and interprets the history of Pleasant Ridge, a former African-American community located west of Lancaster in Beetown Township.
 It began with Charles Shepherd (a freed slave) in 1850 and ended with the death of Charlie Greene in 1977.
 Though the families are gone, many, recently too, have made the community cemetery their final resting place.

 As historian and educator Ruby West Jackson, said: